-Make leather accessories that will turn any outfit from ordinary to inspiring at one of Cobb+Co Museum's leathercrafting workshops.
+Make leather flowers that will turn any outfit from ordinary to inspiring at one of Cobb+Co Museum's leathercrafting workshops.

 Meet your tutor

-All leathercrafting workshops at Cobb+Co Museum are conducted by award-winning artisan Cherryl McIntyre (31 KB) who is known for her refreshing and innovative approach to using leather as a medium for creating sculpture and unique fashion accessories.
+Award-winning artisan Cherryl McIntyre (31 KB) is known for her refreshing and innovative approach to using leather as a medium for creating sculpture and unique fashion accessories.

 Cherryl’s work is world-renowned and she was the first Australian to win the International Al Stohlman Award.
 Al Stohlman is regarded as the world’s most talented and respected leather artist and the award is presented to one person each year in recognition of their dedication to the leather art industry.